 Action Timeframe Cost Budget Source Delivery complexity Responsible Deliverable 2.5 Explore and implement innovative funding models to support investment in climate action.
-June 2025 Low Existing operational budget High Environmental Sustainability, Finance, SECCCA Outcome: Implementation of innovative funding models to support investment in climate action.
+June 2025 Low Existing operational budget High Environmental Sustainability, Finance, SECCCA Deliverables: - Implement facility for Environment Upgrade Finance - Continue to facilitate Environmental Upgrade Finance for local businesses Explore and implement Environmental Upgrade Finance for residential properties.
+Outcome: Implementation of innovative funding models to support investment in climate action.
 2.6 Deliver programs and services that build community resilience to the impacts of climate change.
-Ongoing Low (cumulative) Existing operational budget High Community Services, Environmental Sustainability Deliverables: - Identify and develop new opportunities that support vulnerable community members to prepare and respond to heatwaves and extreme weather events, by December 2021 - Engage with young people to identify and deliver at least one activity each year that builds resilience and responds to the Climate Emergency Establish an annual program to support older residents to access and use technology at home, connecting them with information and advice to build their resilience and preparedness in dealing with the Climate Emergency.
+Ongoing Low (cumulative) Existing operational budget High Community Services, Environmental Sustainability Deliverables: Identify and develop new opportunities that support vulnerable community members to prepare and respond to heatwaves and extreme weather events.
+Engage with young people to identify and deliver at least one activity each year that builds resilience and responds to the Climate Emergency.
+Establish and deliver an annual program to support older residents to access and use technology at home, connecting them with information and advice to build their resilience and preparedness in dealing with the Climate Emergency.
+Develop Energy Efficiency kits available for use across the community.
 Outcome: The community is prepared and resilient to the impacts of climate change.

 2.7 Provide up-to-date information on climate change and practical advice for the community to stay informed, connected and take action to respond to the Climate Emergency.
-Ongoing Low (cumulative) Existing operational budget Low Environmental Sustainability Deliverables: - Update and promote Council's Climate Emergency webpage across Council's communication channels - Promote Council and community action to address the Climate Emergency through events and engagement opportunities.
-Outcome: The community are knowledgeable about climate impacts and taking action.
-2.8 Establish a Sustainable Community Grants program to support community initiatives that address climate change mitigation and/or adaptation.
-Ongoing Medium (cumulative) Existing operational budget Low Environmental Sustainability, Community Wellbeing Deliverable: A grant program is established by December 2021.
+Ongoing Low (cumulative) Existing operational budget Low Environmental Sustainability Deliverables: - Continue to promote Council's Climate Emergency webpage across Council's communication channels. - Continue to promote Council and community action to address the Climate Emergency through events and engagement opportunities.
+Outcome: The community are knowledgeable about climate impacts and taking action. -- --------- --------------------- ----------------------------- ----- --------------------------------- --

+Action Timeframe Cost Budget Source Delivery complexity Responsible Deliverable 2.8 Establish a Sustainable Community Grants program to support community initiatives that address climate change mitigation and/or adaptation.
+Ongoing Medium (cumulative) Existing operational budget Low Environmental Sustainability, Community Wellbeing Deliverable: - A grant program is established - Implement Climate Emergency Community Grants program to support community initiatives that address climate change mitigation and/or adaptation. - Continue to deliver annual Bayside Climate Emergency Grants program to support community initiatives that address climate change.
 Outcome: The community is supported and taking action on climate change.
 2.9 Investigate partnership initiatives which promote climate action within Council and across the community.
-Ongoing Low Existing operational budget Low Environmental Sustainability Outcome: The community are knowledgeable about climate impacts and taking action.
+Ongoing Low Existing operational budget Low Environmental Sustainability Deliverable: Engage with industry organisations that promote energy efficient and sustainable products and services to the community.
+Outcome: The community are knowledgeable about climate impacts and taking action.